mmcmd/Get-RandomPassword/README.md

 # This example generates 4 passwords containing 5 long italian words (9+ characters long)
 # It utilizes the alias of Get-RandomPassword, "gr"
 # It also doesn't copy a random password to your clipboard
-gr -Language Italian -words 5 -long -count 4 -DoNotCopyToClipboard CURRICULUM-PSICOLOGIA-orfanotrofio-grandiosa-TERRIBILE cioccolato-coinvolto-RIPRENDENDO-stupidaggine-abbandonati COLONNELLO-ESECUZIONE-scommesso-mezzogiorno-meraviglia
+PS > gr -Language Italian -words 5 -long -count 4 -DoNotCopyToClipboard CURRICULUM-PSICOLOGIA-orfanotrofio-grandiosa-TERRIBILE cioccolato-coinvolto-RIPRENDENDO-stupidaggine-abbandonati COLONNELLO-ESECUZIONE-scommesso-mezzogiorno-meraviglia